 Did you know that 11 states allow you to save a dying dog from closed, hot cars?
 Check your state laws to see if you are permitted to help rescue a dog from a car and all of the guidelines that accompany it.
 Some states require that you call the police; first, others make you pay for the rescue's damage.

 This chart shows just how quickly the temperature inside a car can rise, even with the windows down.
 It is deadly for pets left in the car even on a semi-warm day, even for just a few minutes.

 Check out this news KUSI segment with our friend John Van Zante from Rancho Coastal Humane Society, discussing & demonstrating on his thermometer what it's like inside of a car during the summer and just how quickly the heat can rise inside. (click photo to open video).
 Again, NEVER EVER leave your pets inside a car.
 Not even for a second.

-Despite this heat, as long as you keep a watchful eye and keep your pet cool, you can escape the heat wave with a happy and healthy pet.
-Remember, if you fear your pet may be overheating, you suspect burned paws, or you just need a professional opinion on keeping your pet safe, be sure to call your veterinarian for advice or to schedule an appointment.
-Remember, Traci's Paws and The Paws Spot are not a veterinarian or veterinary services.
+Despite this heat, as long as you keep a watchful eye and keep your pet cool, you can escape the heatwave with a happy and healthy pet.
+Remember, if you fear your pet may be overheating, you suspect burned paws, or you need a professional opinion on keeping your pet safe, be sure to call your veterinarian for advice or to schedule an appointment.
+Remember, Traci's Paws and The Paws Spot are not veterinarians or veterinary services.
 Please contact your vet for any professional health advice.